-- a device type identifier that is '1010' to access the array - one bit of '0'. - next two bits are the device address.
-(S1 and S0) - one bit of the slave command byte is a R/W bit.
+- a device type identifier that is '1010' to access the array - one bits of '0'. - next two bits are the device address. - one bit of the slave command byte is a R/W bit.
 The R/W bit of the Slave Address Byte defines the operation to be performed.
 When the R/W bit is a one, then a read operation is selected.
 A zero selects a write operation.
 Refer to Figure 15.